 From City Hall, take Broadway and you’ll find out how long the avenue stretches out, it’s actually one of the biggest streets of United-States.

 Head North by Mulberry Street to enter Little Italy.
-Over the years, the neighborhood has gotten smaller and smaller and it’s never easy to find it.
+Over the years, the neighborhood has gotten smaller and smaller and it’s never easy to find.

 While walking on Mulberry Street starting from Broome Street, you’ll enter Nolita which means North of Little Italy.